Add

 --folder-name interesting-paper-2021

-if you want to directly add some metadata, like author, title and tags, you can also run the following:
+If you want to directly add some metadata, like author, title and tags, you can also run the following:

 papis add ~/Documents/interesting.pdf \